Creating a Grandkids Retreat

 A cozy nursery with a white crib on the right, a rustic wooden table with baskets underneath by a window, and soft green walls.

 While a portable crib had served us well in the past, our grandson would quickly outgrow it, so it was time to find a more permanent solution.
-We shopped around for a crib that met our safety, durability, and style needs.
+We shopped for a crib that met our safety, durability, and style needs.

 After much research and deliberation, we found the perfect Kendall crib at Pottery Barn Kids that provides a safe and comfortable sleeping environment and beautifully complements the room’s decor.